Tellertomate/Roomlogin/README.md

 ```

 #### Roomclient: (MYSQL)
-Do the same installation procedure on a different server which is going to be the roomclient
+Do the same installation procedure on a different server which is going to be the roomclient and build the roomclient database.
 ```
 CREATE DATABASE roomregister
 USE roomregister;